MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 > EQ=00020.

-where the wetness factor (TERM00060) and the zenith angle factor (TERM00061) are constants Yes.
+Here, the wetness factor (TERM00060) and the zenith angle factor (TERM00061) are constants.

 ### Evaluating roughness on land surface`MODULE:[LNDZ0]`